-AGA Tucson Conference & Gala Dinner, Dance & Auction - Wednesday, February 4, 2015
+AGA Tucson Conference & Gala Dinner / Dance

-Whether your interests pertain to undisclosed treatments, new emerald fillers, value-added gemstone cutting, "collector gems," amazing historical tidbits, or how to take amazing gem photographs, this conference is a must.
-Expert speakers include the following:
+Whether your interests pertain to undisclosed treatments, new emerald fillers, value-added gemstone cutting, "collector gems," amazing historical tidbits, or how to take amazing gem photographs, this conference had it all.

 (Photo © GIA)